 806.05 Construction Requirements. (a) General.
-When spans are supported by falsework, railings shall not be placed until the falsework for the span has been removed and the span is in its final position.
+Railings shall not be placed until the falsework for the span has been removed and the span is in its final position.

 (b) Metal Rail Members.
 Fabrication and erection of metal rail members shall be accomplished according to the requirements of Section 807.
 In the case of welded railing, exposed joints shall be finished after welding by grinding or filing to give a neat appearance.